astronomer/docs/software/custom-image-registry.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

 Astronomer Software includes access to a Docker image registry that is managed by Astronomer.
 Every time a user deploys to Astronomer Software, a Docker image is generated and pushed to this registry.
-Depending on your deploy method, these Docker images can include OS and Python dependencies, DAG code, and the Airflow service itself.
+Depending on your deploy method, these Docker images can include OS and Python dependencies, DAG code, and the Airflow service.

-Using Astronomer's registry is easiest if you're just getting started and your team is comfortable deploying code as described in [Deploy DAGs via CLI](deploy-cli.md), but it might not comply with the security requirements of your organization.
+Using the Astronomer registry is recommended when you're getting started and your team is comfortable deploying code.
+However, the Astronomer registry might not meet your organization's security requirements.

-If your organization cannot support Astronomer's default internal registry, you can configure a custom container image registry instead.
-This option is best suited for mature organizations who require additional control for security and governance reasons.
-Using a custom registry provides your organization with the opportunity to scan images for CVEs, malicious code, and unapproved Python and OS-level packages contained in the Docker images that are generated during the code deploy process.
+If your organization can't support the Astronomer default internal registry, you can configure a custom container image registry.
+This option is best suited for organizations who require additional control for security and governance reasons.
+Using a custom registry provides your organization with the opportunity to scan images for CVEs, malicious code, and unapproved Python and OS-level packages contained in Docker images.

 ## Implementation Considerations

 Deploying code changes to a custom image registry requires triggering a GraphQL mutation to provide a Deployment release name, image name, and Airflow version to the registry.
 Because this process is difficult to manually trigger, Astronomer recommends configuring a custom image registry only if your DAG authors can deploy code changes via CI/CD pipelines.
 In this implementation, you would use your CI/CD tool to:

-1. Build your Astro project into a container image.
+- Build your Astro project into a container image.
-2. Deploy the image to your custom registry.
+- Deploy the image to your custom registry.
-3. Run a query to push the image from your registry to Astronomer Software.
+- Run a query to push the image from your registry to Astronomer Software.

 ## Prerequisites

-To configure this feature, you need:

 - Helm.
 - kubectl.